Small community working on permaculture and Christian spirituality

 We live in a medieval farmhouse on 15 acres, much of which is left as "natural regeneration", some of which we're gently teasing back into productivity.
 It's very peaceful, lots of trees and birds and stars.

-There are 5 residents in the farmhouse, plus Anni in a Tiny House and Mart in a van, plus visitors.
+There are 5 residents in the farmhouse, plus Mart in a van, plus visitors.
 WWOOFers will be accommodated in a beautiful room in the farmhouse.
 We live as a family and share meals and jobs.
 Some of us go out to work too.

-Our family also includes a lovely big golden retriever, a crazy puppy, four cats, chickens and two Icelandic horses.
+Our family also includes a lovely big golden retriever, a crazy puppy, three cats, chickens and two Icelandic horses.

 We're aiming to be self-sufficient, learning to use our polytunnel and starting to make compost and claim back some of the fields from the brambles.